-Fentora is the name for an effervescent lozenge form of fentanyl that is dissolved by placing inside the buccal cavity, or mouth (not for use under the tongue).
+Fentora is the name for an effervescent lozenge form of fentanyl that is dissolved in the mouth (not for use under the tongue).
 As the tablet dissolves, it reacts with saliva and creates bubbles of carbon dioxide, thought to enhance the speed of delivery.
-It is only to be prescribed to cancer patients age 18 or over who have become opioid-tolerant on round-the-clock doses of morphine or other pain medications for breakthrough pain.
+It is only to be prescribed to cancer patients age 18 or over who have become opioid-tolerant on round-the-clock doses of morphine or other pain medications for breakthrough pain.10

 What is Abstral (Fentanyl)?

-Abstral is a form of fentanyl in a citrate base (fentanyl citrate) placed under the tongue where it dissolves.
-It is prescribed for break-through pain in cancer patients over the age of 18 who have already become tolerant to opioid medication during treatment.
+Abstral was initially FDA approved in 1968.
+Abstral is a form of fentanyl in a citrate-based tablet (fentanyl citrate) placed under the tongue where it dissolves.
+It is prescribed for breakthrough pain in cancer patients over the age of 18 who have already become tolerant to opioid medication during treatment.11

 Buccal refers to the oral cavity, or mouth, but does not include under the tongue.
 Buccal Fentanyl is an effervescent (fizzing) form of fentanyl in a dissolving tablet that is placed on the inside of the cheek.
 It is prescribed to cancer patients over the age of 18 who have already developed opioid tolerance.
 Buccal Fentanyl acts quickly in treating breakthrough pain.